 Courts have found that the “purpose of the statute is to divide the costs of the legal services among the parties benefitted by the result of the proceeding.”
 (Stutz v.
 Davis (1981) 122 Cal.App.3d 1, 4 (Stutz).)
 Put another way, “it is evident that the ‘common benefit’ in a partition action is the proper distribution of the ‘respective shares and interests in said property by the ultimate judgment of the court.’”
 (Orien v.
 Lutz (2017) 16 Cal.App.5th 957 (Orien).)
-But what if another party contests the action, and states your interest in the property is less than what you claim it to be?
+But what if another party contests the action and states your interest in the property is less than what you claim it to be?

-In litigating claims to title, these costs may be considered to be for the common benefit.
-For instance, as one court put it, “[t]he presence and litigation of controversial issues between all parties does not preclude the allowance of attorney’s fees for services connected with such issues…” (Forrest v.
+In litigating claims to the title, these costs may be considered to be for the common benefit.
+For instance, as one court put it, “[t]he presence and litigation of controversial issues between all parties do not preclude the allowance of attorney’s fees for services connected with such issues…” (Forrest v.
 Elam (1979) 88 Cal.App.3d 164, 174 (Forrest).)

 What about attorney’s fees associated with accounting?
 There, too, the court can opt to award fees in proportion to interest.
-“The presence and litigation of controversial issues between all parties does not preclude the allowance of attorney’s fees for services connected with such issues…” (Regaldo v.
+“The presence and litigation of controversial issues between all parties do not preclude the allowance of attorney’s fees for services connected with such issues…” (Regaldo v.
 Regaldo (1961) 198 Cal.App.2d 549, 551, italics added.)

 How Does a Court Determine which Attorneys’ Fees are for the Common Benefit?